Launch Services Keys

 Launch Services keys use the prefix

 LS to distinguish them from other keys.
-For more information about Launch Services in OS X, see Launch Services Programming Guide and Launch Services Reference.
+For more information about Launch Services in macOS, see Launch Services Programming Guide and Launch Services Reference.

 Table 1 contains an alphabetical listing of Launch Services keys, the corresponding name for that key in the Xcode property list editor, a high-level description of each key, and the platforms on which you use it.
 Detailed information about each key is available in later sections.